berenslab/MorphoPy/README.md

 	MorphoPy.py <options>
 Help:

-	Usage: MorphoPy.py -c <compute_feature> [--func <persistence_function> | --conf <config_file>]
+	Usage: MorphoPy.py -c <compute_feature> [--wide | --func <persistence_function> | --conf <config_file>]
 	                   [-f <swc_file> | -d <directory>] [-o <output directory>]

 	Options:
 	-c, --compute               parameter for selecting the computing feature:
-	                                persistence: Compute persistence data
+	                            persistence: compute persistence data
-	                                stats      : Compute Morphometric statistics
+                                stats      : compute morphometric statistics
-	                                density    : Create density maps
+                                density    : create density maps
-	       Persistence Options:
+       statistics options:
+       --wide                   you can change your output format, in wide format you get one row for one cell with all belonging values.
+                                (default: every value in an own row) persistence options:
        --func                   if persistence is selected as feature, you can specify with this option a method function you want to use at computing the persistence.
-	       Density Map Options:
+                                (default: radial distance function)
+       density map options:
        --conf                   if density map is selected, you can pass a config file with more parameters for creating the density maps. (optional)
-	   -f, --file                   specifies a swc-file as input for Morphopy, if no file or directory is selected, working directory is used as default.
-	   -d, --directory              specifies a directory as input for swc-files.
+    -f, --file                   specifies a swc-file as input for Morphopy, if no file is selected, directory is used -d, --directory              specifies a directory as input for swc-files.
                                 (default: working directory)
     -o, --output                 specifies the output directory for saving the results in. (default: same as source)

 Available functions for persistence at the moment are: